oicr-gsi/niassa-docs/2.0.2/pipeline.md

 {% include functions.liquid %}

 The Niassa Pipeline sub-project is the heart of the overall Niassa project.
-Niassa is a workflow engine, a Java workflow API, and a series of tools for installing, running, and monitoring workflows.
+Niassa Pipeline is a workflow engine, a Java workflow API, and a series of tools for installing, running, and monitoring workflows.

 {% include figure.html img="images/pipeline_hpc_oozie.png" title="Niassa pipeline diagram" caption="" %}